Glavo/log4j-patch/README.md

 [log4j-patch-1.0.jar](https://github.com/Glavo/log4j-patch/releases/download/1.0/log4j-patch-1.0.jar).

 All you need to do is add it to the front of the classpath to disable JNDI lookup and avoid RCE vulnerabilities.
-It is compiled using java 6 and is compatible with all current Java versions.
-It is also compatible with all log4j versions starting from 2.0
+It is compatible with all versions of log4j2.

 If you are using log4j2 as a Java module, use this JVM parameter instead of adding it to the classpath:
 `--patch-module org.apache.logging.log4j.core=log4j-patch-1.0.jar`.